aodr3w/aodr3w/README.md

 - Hi, am Andrew
 - programmer & computer-science graduate.
-- I'am interested in Systems Engineering with Rust & Golang
+- Keenly interested in  Backend Engineering with Rust.
-- Curios about Trading Systems. (both crypto and traditional)
 - Looking for some help with Rust Development ?
 Please feel free to reach out.